 masa films is winner of the summer 2024 amplifier grant by the outrage.

-Alejandra Vasquez is a Mexican-American director and producer.
-Her directorial feature-length debut Going Varsity in Mariachi, co-directed with Sam Osborn, premiered at Sundance 2023 and won the Jonathan Oppenheim Editing Award in the U.S. Documentary Competition.
-The film screened at 30+ film festivals around the world and is streaming on Netflix.
+Alejandra Vasquez is a Mexican-American filmmaker raised between rural Texas and the San Francisco Bay Area.
+Her feature directorial debut, GOING VARSITY IN MARIACHI—co-directed with Sam Osborn—premiered at Sundance 2023, won the Jonathan Oppenheim Editing Award in the U.S. Documentary Competition, and is now streaming on Netflix.

 Sam Osborn is a director and editor based in Los Angeles.
 His most recent film Going Varsity in Mariachi, co-directed with Alejandra Vasquez, premiered at Sundance 2023 and won the Jonathan Oppenheim Editing Award for the U.S. Documentary Competition.
 It went on to screen at festivals worldwide and is currently streaming on Netflix.